Samar2355/Pythonic-Arthemic-Parser-in-C/README.md

 # Pythonic-Arithemic-Parser-in-C
-Created a Pythonic Arithmetic Parser, but in C language. firstly created a tokenizer
+Created a Pythonic Arithmetic Parser in C.
+Able to use file i/o functions